meerkat crouched down and looking up on a piece of wood

 • Introduction

 Meerkats are among the most social of all mammals living in groups composed of multiple families, that can contain up to 30 individuals.
-These groups are known as a “mob”, “gang” or “clan”.
+This behaviour helps them to thrive in harsh environments by working together as a group.

 They are diurnal animals, being active during the day.
 In the wild, they will emerge after the sun has heated the surface of their burrow.